AMITH140/PyInitEase/README.md

 python script.py
 ```
+Remember to run the above script while in the directory
 This script reads the requirements.txt file and installs the specified packages, saving you time and ensuring a consistent environment for your projects.